 (1) Where the amount of any such compensation as is mentioned in subsection (1) of section 280 falls to be ascertained in accordance with the provisions of that section, the compensation shall, in default of agreement, be assessed by the [Upper Tribunal], if apart from this section it would not fall to be so assessed.

-(2) For the purposes of any proceedings arising before the [Upper Tribunal] in respect of compensation falling to be ascertained as mentioned in subsection (1), the provisions of [section] 4 of the Land Compensation Act 1961 shall apply as they apply to proceedings on
+(2) For the purposes of any proceedings arising before the [Upper Tribunal] in respect of compensation falling to be ascertained as mentioned in subsection (1), the provisions of [section] 4 of the Land Compensation Act 1961 shall apply as they

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.